mlessman/cleandataproject/README.md

 * create new dataframe with only subjectid activityname, means, and standard deviaitons

-### fix up the variable names
+### Fix up the variable names

 * removed periods from names
 * removed data7 reference from first two variable names
 * used the tolower function to create all lowercase variable names

-### Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+### Creates a second, independent tidy data set with the average of each variable for each activity and each subject

 * Used the reshape2 library
 * Used the melt function